 We are a small amateur dramatic club located in Dollar, Clackmannanshire, with members from Dollar and the surrounding area.
+We welcome new adult members of all abilities.
+Please note that we do not have a youth section.

 We put on a variety of productions which have recently included theatre dinners, full length plays and murder mystery evenings.